 The second method, is called the assemblage (blending) and is only allowed in Champagne, to allow producers to make consistent wines.
 It’s just a mix of white wines with a small percentage (5-10%) of red wine made in Champagne!

-The most popular type of champagne is the non-vintage, or NV, with no reference to the year of harvest.
+The most popular type of champagne is the non-vintage (NV), or non millésimé (NM) in french, with no reference to the year of harvest.
 As the quality of the harvest can be very different from one year to another, in order to be able to make a consistent wine (the same wine every year) producers are allowed to blend juices from different harvests.

 The minimum ageing time for a non-vintage champagne is of 15 months but in reality, most producers will age them for 2-3 years